Lorna-Liu/ultrasound_vsumm_RL/README.md

 # Introduction

-This repo contains the Pytorch implementation of the MICCAI'20 paper - "Ultrasound Video Summarization using Deep Reinforcement Learning".
+This repo contains the Pytorch implementation of the MICCAI'20 paper - "Ultrasound Video Summarization using Deep Reinforcement Learning". [arxivpdf]（https://arxiv.org/abs/2005.09531v1）

 ![overview](figures/overview_ifind.png)

 We introduce a novel fully automatic video summarization method that is tailored to the needs of medical video data. <br>
 Our approach is framed as reinforcement learning problem and produces agents focusing on the preservation of important diagnostic information. <br>

-We evaluate our method on videos from fetal ultrasound screening, where commonly only a small amount of the recorded data is used diagnostically.
-We show that our method is superior to alternative video summarization methods and that it preserves essential information required by clinical diagnostic standards.

 # Setup
+**Pre-trained models:**
-Pre-trained models: The code utilize pre-trained sonoNet models for standard plane detection.
+The code utilize pre-trained sonoNet models for standard plane detection.
 More details for this model can be found here:<br>
 The default path for pre-trained networks is model/sononet.
 Some of the pre-trained models and plotted figures can be downloaded here:<br>

-Dataset:
+**Dataset:**
 The features extracted from the ultrasound videos can be downloaded HERE.
 The raw ultrasound dataset is not public subject to approval by the project ethics board and under a formal Data Sharing Agreement between the collaboration institutaions, the hospital and the participants.
 # Demo Videos
 An example video summary from an untrasound examination